 Now I’m not saying that you can’t have a genuine Moroccan friend because you definitely can!
 However, if some strange man in the medina starts randomly approaching you, run for the hills.
 It seems that Morocco is just swarming with “nice guys” that are willing to show you around or assist you in some unwanted way.
 Generally, some young (ish) guy will start talking to you, claiming to be your friend, asking where you’re from, and the list goes on, and on.
 Some of these men are sketchy at first glance, but some could be on their way to the Oscars with their 5-star performance.

 Chances are you were probably raised to be a polite person.
 Be forewarned, your politeness may quickly lead you to a scam.
 Use your common sense and trust your gut.
 A firm “no” (or “la” in Arabic) will usually do the trick to whatever they have up their sleeve.
 Even just asking for directions in big cities will result in you paying some sort of “tip”.
 It’s sad, but I stopped trusting anyone while in this country; men, little boys, hotel owners, and even the cats seemed shady!
 The only time I completely found refuge from this was in the villages with my Berber family homestay.
-If something seems questionable – it probably is.
+I’m not saying Morocco isn’t a good place to visit, but just be aware that if something seems questionable – it probably is.

 You’re never in any real danger

-Despite the constant lies, scamming, and unwanted groping, we never found ourselves in any real danger.
+Despite the constant lies, scamming, and unwanted groping, we never found ourselves in any real danger and Morocco is a great place to visit.
 We traveled as a couple most of the time, but I had met plenty of women traveling alone who were enjoying Morocco to it’s fullest!
 Sure, you may want to pull your hair out and scream more than once, but you will leave the country in one piece.

 Don’t expect to rake in airline miles with your credit card purchases while in Morocco.
 We did not pay with a credit card once while in Morocco.
 Everywhere is cash only unless you are in a McDonalds and in a major urban city.
 Flash your Visa and you will get stared at like a crazy person.
 Check out our top travel banking tips for your travels!